wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-actionable-messages/includes/2-understand-actionable-messages-format.md

-Actionable Messages in Outlook use Adaptive Card JSON to add the actionable card section to an HTML-formatted email message.
+Actionable Messages in Outlook use Adaptive Card JSON to add the actionable card section to an email message.
 In this unit, we take a look at how the Adaptive Card JSON is added into the email message.

 ## Actionable Message card